 If you’re one of those men, you’d rather let your beard grow naturally, and, hey, it may look great on you.
 There’s certainly nothing wrong with that, but many other men find all that extra neck hair to be uncomfortable while feeling that it looks untamed.

-There’s nothing wrong with that, either, and, if you’re in the latter group, you may also sport a particular beard style that requires a well-defined neckline.
+There’s nothing wrong with that, either, and, if you’re in the latter group, you may also sport a particular beard style that requires a well-defined neckline that requires proper technique and care to sculpt.
 If so, read on, friends.

 1. First, Define Your Neckline